Supporting the local economy

 Donating doesn’t necessarily mean financially.
 You can also donate time or materials and the projects can be both social and environmental.
 Think about a local hospital, school or women empowerment center where you can contribute to.
 Or environmentally, you can support a wildlife sanctuary, a vegetable garden or tree planting project.

-As a tour operator you have the opportunity to decide where your money and that of your travellers ends up.
+As a travel business, you have the opportunity to decide where your money and that of your travellers ends up.
 By spending your money locally and with the right people, you make sure the destination directly benefits from tourism.
 You give locals the opportunity to do business, to be more independent and to stimulate economic growth.
 Support the movement of good tourism: better places to live in, and better places to visit.